 - Switch up the meat: Not feeling the beef?
 Try ground turkey or chicken instead!

-- Add some veggies: Try adding some grated carrot or zucchini.
+- Add some veggies: Try adding some grated carrot, zucchini, or finely minced bell pepper.

 - Switch up the herbs: Try cilantro instead of parsley or use dried basil or oregano instead of Italian seasoning.